 You can use a

-.gcloudignore file to specify files and directories not to
+.gcloudignore file to specify files and directories that will

 Managing build images

 Each time you deploy a new version, a container image is created using the Cloud Build service.
-That container image then runs in the App Engine standard environment.
+That container image is built in the app's region, and then runs in the App Engine standard environment.